 - Stream to your favorite music- Lots of music available on youtube can be download on your phone.
 Just use a converter, paste the link of the video, and convert it to mp3 and you can get your favorite song.
 This is good if you have plenty of space on your phone.
 Another option is streaming it online using Spotify apps.
 Download the apps and you’ll get access to all your favorite songs.

-What are Good Foods that I can Stockpile during COVID-19
+What are Good Foods that I can Stockpile before Calamities and Pandemic?

 I always prepared my go-bag even before this COVID-19 pandemic.
 We’re encouraged to be ready at all times.
 Because of that, I and my husband stocked up foods that will last for a long time.
 Below are some of them.